dantleech/blog/content/posts/2024-08-28-col-des-ares.md

 The mattress had held the night and was still kept a space between me and the earth.

-Packing my tent three were slugs, slugs on my tent, slugs on the ground, and even (as I discovered later) slugs in my food bag.
+Packing my tent there were slugs, slugs on my tent, slugs on the ground, and even (as I discovered later) slugs in my food bag.
 I packed my tent up quickly barefoot being concious of my slimy friends and then rode out of the campsite into the cafe and got a coffee and a Pain aux Raisin from the bakery across